 Call your doctor right away if you notice any of these side effects:

-- Abdominal (belly) or pelvic pain, tenderness, or cramping that is sudden or severe, or that happens after a missed period or a period that is not normal.
+- Abdominal or pelvic pain, tenderness, or cramping that is sudden or severe

-- Painful intercourse (sex) for you or your partner, or if your partner feels the hard plastic of the IUD during intercourse.
+- Pain during sex, or if your partner feels the hard plastic of the IUD during sex

 If you notice these less serious side effects, talk with your doctor: